Introduction to Linux File Permissions

 - The first – depicts that a file is selected.

-- Then there are nine characters in which r refers to read permission, w refers to write permission, x refers to execute permission and – refers to no permission.
+- Then there are nine characters: r refers to read permission, w refers to write permission, x refers to execute permission, and – refers to no permission.

 - The first three characters depict the permission given to the owner.
-For example, in the above screenshot, rw- refers that the owner can read the contents of the file, change or modify the file but cannot execute it.
+For example, in the above screenshot, rw- refers that the owner can read the file’s contents and change or modify the file but cannot execute it.

 - The next three characters depict the permission given to the group.
-For example, in the above screenshot, rw- refers that the group members can read the file, modify or change the file but cannot execute the file.
+For example, in the above screenshot, rw- refers that the group members can read the file and modify or change the file but cannot execute the file.

 - The last three characters depict the permission given to the world or other users.
 For example, in the above screenshot, r- – shows that other users can only read the file.
 They can neither modify nor execute the file or program.